CMB cold spot

 Typically, the largest fluctuations of the primordial CMB temperature occur on angular scales of about 1°.
 Thus a cold region as large as the "cold spot" appears very unlikely, given generally accepted theoretical models.
-Various alternative explanations exist, including a so-called Eridanus Supervoid or Great Void that may exist between us and the primordial CMB (foreground voids can cause cold spots against the CMB background).
+Various alternative explanations exist, including a so-called Eridanus Supervoid or Great Void that may exist between us and the primordial CMB (foreground voids can cause cold spots against the CMB).
 Such a void would affect the observed CMB via the integrated Sachs–Wolfe effect, and would be one of the largest structures in the observable universe.
 This would be an extremely large region of the universe, roughly 150 to 300 Mpc or 500 million to one billion light-years across and 6 to 10 billion light years away, at redshift $z\simeq 1$, containing a density of matter much smaller than the average density at that redshift.

 Discovery and significance

-In the first year of data recorded by the Wilkinson Microwave Anisotropy Probe (WMAP), a region of sky in the constellation Eridanus was found to be cooler than the surrounding area.
-Subsequently, using the data gathered by WMAP over 3 years, the statistical significance of such a large, cool region was estimated.
+In the first year of data recorded by the Wilkinson Microwave Anisotropy Probe (WMAP), a region of sky in the constellation Eridanus was found to be colder than the surrounding area.
+Subsequently, using the data gathered by WMAP over 3 years, the statistical significance of such a large, cold region was estimated.
 The probability of finding a deviation at least as high in Gaussian simulations was found to be 1.85%.
 Thus it appears unlikely, but not impossible, that the cold spot was generated by the standard mechanism of quantum fluctuations during cosmological inflation, which in most inflationary models gives rise to Gaussian statistics.
 The cold spot may also, as suggested in the references above, be a signal of non-Gaussian primordial fluctuations.

 Some authors called into question the statistical significance of this cold spot.

 In 2013, the CMB Cold Spot was also observed by the Planck satellite at similar significance, discarding the possibility of being caused by a systematic error of the WMAP satellite.